MightyThor10/waitlist/README.md

 http://127.0.0.1:8000/

-Open the address in a browser to view Waitlist.
+Open the address in a browser to view the Waitlist platform.

+## Waitlist live version
+To use a live version of our project, please navigate to https://waitlistwm.pythonanywhere.com/

 More documentation under Artifacts folder.